angarsky/diveintopython/learn/functions/import_functions.md

 4. **Import** the function(s) from the file into another Python script using the `import` keyword and the file name without the `.py` extension (e.g. `import myfunctions`).
 5. **Call** the imported function(s) in the script using the function name as defined in the file (e.g., `myfunctions.mod_function()`).

-## Advanced Python techniques: how to build and import external packages with multiple functions.
+## Advanced Python Techniques: How to Build and Import External Packages with Multiple Functions

 **Import functions** is an advanced Python technique that allows us to build and import external packages with **multiple functions**.
 It is a powerful feature that enhances code reusability and organization.

-There are several ways to import functions in Python.
+There are several ways to import multiple functions in Python.
 One way is to define functions in a separate file and then import them into the main script using the `import function from file` syntax.
 Another way is to use the `map` function with multiple arguments to apply a function to multiple iterables simultaneously.

 Here are two examples of how to use import functions in Python:

-### Example 1: Importing functions from a separate file
+### Example 1: Importing Functions from a Separate File

 ```python
 # Suppose we have a file named `my_functions.py` that contains the following functions: